-For parents of incoming kindergarten students, the lottery is held at the beginning of February.
-You MUST have enrolled your child online prior to the end of January to be entered in the lottery.
+For parents of incoming kindergarten students, You MUST have enrolled your child online prior to the end of registration date to be entered in the lottery.
 As there are more applications for French Immersion Kindergarten than we have spaces, the lottery is a random selection process using district registration confirmation numbers.
 Once all available kindergarten spaces are filled, any remaining students will be placed on a wait list and contacted as spaces become available.
 Parents are notified within a week of the lottery.

 We often get asked, “How do I know if French Immersion is the right program for my child?”
 Does your child:

 - Have a good ear for sounds (enjoy imitating sounds and playing with rhyming sounds)?